google/koladata/docs/fundamentals.md

 print(kd.sum(t.x), kd.sum(t1.x), kd.sum(t2.x), kd.sum(t3.x))
 ```

-Note: it's possible to make data updates smaller and more efficient by using
+It is possible to make data updates smaller and more efficient by using `stub`
-`stub` or `shallow_clone` which would avoid copying all the data.
+or `shallow_clone` which would avoid copying all the data.

 ```python
 x = kd.obj(a=kd.obj(u=3, v=4), b=kd.obj(u=5, v=6))